tomcoder1/youtube-html-css/README.md

-# 🎬 youtube-html-css - A YouTube imitation (only HTML & CSS)
+# youtube-html-css - A YouTube imitation (using only HTML & CSS)

 ## Introduction